 Scars have always been a bane for people wishing to have good looking skin and complexion.
 When a scar can be hidden, it’s somewhat fine, but when it’s out there for everyone to see, it can make people conscious of their appearance.
-And because of the very nature of scars and how they are formed, it is almost impossible to prevent them from forming, especially if the wound is large enough.
+Due to the very nature of scars and how they are formed, it is almost impossible to prevent them from forming, especially if the wound is large enough.

 This is where scar revision comes in.
 Scar revision is a procedure aimed to both reduce the appearance of scars and correct skin changes, restoring proper color, texture, and depth.
 This presents both cosmetic and practical benefits to patients who wish to get rid of their scars.